Spacious Two Bedroom Flat in North Leeds

 d).
 Credit check – you will need to agree to have a credit check carried out to show your credit history.
 Alternatively, you may provide an up to date copy of your credit report.

 e).
 Landlord reference – you will need to provide a satisfactory reference from your current/last landlord.
-References will only be checked if you are offered the property.
+References will only be requested if you are offered the property.

 f).
 Arrange a viewing – please remember that a viewing does not place you under any obligation; nor does it guarantee that you will be offered the flat.
 A decision will not be made until all the viewings have been completed on a first come, first served basis.

 2. How is the rent calculated and is it due in advance, or in arrears?